 A Few More ‘Good things to have’:

-Extra Camco Drinking Water Hose – we recommend that everyone bring 2 drinking water hoses with them on every trip.
-Hoses fail, so a backup is good, but we’ve also found that with enough hose we can reach spigots in state parks that don’t offer full hookups, so we can still fill our fresh tank without moving the RV.
+Extra Camco Drinking Water Hose – I recommend that everyone bring 2 drinking water hoses with them on every trip.
+Hoses can get damaged or fail, so I consider a spare a necessity.
+An extra hose also allows me to set the RV up further away from the water spigot, which is often desirable depending on the setup of the campsite.
+I’ve also found that with an extra hose I can sometimes reach spigots in state parks that don’t offer full hookups, so I can fill the fresh water tank without moving the RV.

 High-Flow Water Pressure Regulator – Most people we know use a water pressure regulator (good), but the vast majority use the cheap regulators they give you at the RV dealer.
 Low pressure regulators make your shower and faucets dribble, and are frustrating to deal with.
 Replace with this high-flow unit to protect your RV while still having a useable shower.